arduino/docs-content/content/hardware/04.pro/carriers/portenta-mid-carrier/datasheet/datasheet.md

 The Pro 4G GNSS Module Global supports Qualcomm MSM Interface (QMI), making it compatible with NetworkManager and configurable via `nmcli`.

 The Pro 4G Module EMEA uses AT commands over USB serial and does not support QMI.
 It is not natively managed by ModemManager but can still establish a connection using `mmcli`.
 For Docker based setups, ModemManager should be disabled to avoid conflicts and the module can be controlled via `qmicli`.

+The integration of the Pro 4G Modules is facilitated by a [dedicated **Arduino library** for the Portenta H7/C33](https://github.com/arduino-libraries/Arduino_cellular).

 The complete pinout characteristics of the onboard Mini PCIe slot of the Portenta Mid Carrier can be found beginning in the [Mini PCIe Connector (J8) section](#mini-pcie-connector-j8).
 For a detailed implementation process, please refer to the user manual of the Portenta Mid Carrier at [here](https://docs.arduino.cc/tutorials/portenta-mid-carrier/user-manual/#mini-pci-express-interface-j8) and [here](https://docs.arduino.cc/tutorials/portenta-mid-carrier/user-manual/#cat4-modem-cellular-connectivity).